shotgunsoftware/tk-framework-adobe/README.md

 ---

-### To install the cep-extension for testing without signing:
+### To install the CEP extension for testing without signing:
 ```
 cd dev
 make test